John H. Adams (environmentalist): Career

-Research
+Research and publications

-John H. Adams has published many research reports.
+Adams has published several research reports.
 In 1992, he published “The Mainstream Environmental Movement” in the EPA Journal; the piece recounts the environmental racism working in urban planning.
 He discusses how toxic waste facilities are placed more frequently in minority, specifically Black or Latino, spaces.

 In 1998, Adams published “Salt in the Wounds” in the Amicus Journal in which he exposes the Mitsubishi Corp for the industrial saltwork operation which led to the environmental degradation of the Laguna Ojo de Liebre in Baja California, Mexico.
 He explains how saltwork has caused devastating harm to the ecosystem, including killing many endangered black sea turtles.